 Worthington missed the rest of that CSU series, but returned and played most of the night.
 He was on the field for 62 of CSU’s 76 offensive snaps, finishing with five tackles.

-"Yeah, it felt good, playing and getting back to what I'm supposed to be doing," he said.
+“Yeah, it felt good, playing and getting back to what I’m supposed to be doing,” he said.
+“I felt weird for a good minute (after the hit on Jackson) and after that I came back to my senses and I was good.”

 Worthington was part of a great performance by the CU defense, and it got him excited for what that unit can do this season.